ZeroSiam: An Efficient Asymmetry for Test-Time Entropy Optimization without Collapse: Comparisons with SOTAs

 \textbf{Integration with Prior Methods} We further evaluate the efficacy of our \methodname when integrated with state-of-the-art methods.
 From Table~\ref{tab:zerosiam-integration}, \methodname consistently enhances the performance of prior methods, \eg, improving the average accuracy by +8.4\% on EATA and +7.4\% on DeYO, suggesting the efficacy of our asymmetric architecture as a plug-and-play component.
 However, incorporating with EATA and DeYO does not ensure an improvement over \methodname.
 This is because while EATA and DeYO aim to filter partial noisy samples, \methodname adapts reliably even with incorrect pseudo labels, as verified in Table~\ref{tab:imagenet-c-blindspot}.
 Thus, \methodname may not directly benefit from the traditional sample selection design and encourages more exploration.
 We leave it for future work.

 \textbf{Sensitivity to Learning Rates~} We further examine the sensitivity of \methodname\ to learning rates.
 When the predictor learning rate is set to zero, the predictor becomes a frozen identity and \methodname degenerates to Tent.
 From Figure~\ref{fig:hyperparameter_sensitivity}, we have the following observations: 1) our \methodname consistently outperforms Tent across a wide range of encoder learning rates, \ie, by $11.3\%{-}28.2\%$ in accuracy, suggesting the benefit of our asymmetric design.
 2) For a fixed encoder learning rate, varying \(\eta_h\in\{1,2.5,5,7.5,10\}\times0.001\) changes accuracy by only $\approx1\%$, highlighting our effectiveness does not rely on careful hyperparameter tuning.
 3) overall, \methodname achieves both high accuracy and a broad performance plateau under diverse learning rate configurations, \eg, above 62.3\% when $\eta_f\in[2.5,10]{\times}10^{-3}$ and $\eta_h\in[1,10]{\times}10^{-3}$, consistently outperforming the accuracy of 58.0\% in SAR.
 These results suggest that \methodname\ is not only effective but also robust to learning rate choices, making it practical and easy to use for online deployment.
+We also provide more sensitivity analysis of learning rates on Swin-Tiny and further introduce a data-free approach for determining predictor learning rate $\eta_h$ in Appendix~\ref{sec:suppl:learning-rate-on-swin} and~\ref{sec:suppl:data-free}, respectively.

+\textbf{Sensitivity of $\alpha$ in \methodname} To avoid heavy tuning in practical TTA use cases, we consistently set $\alpha=1.0$ in \methodname.
+From the perspective of learning objective, $\alpha = 1.0$ strikes a balanced and interpretable interaction between the two objectives: 1) comparable gradient scales: both entropy loss and the divergence loss operate in \textit{probability space} and are also \textit{per-sample normalized}, which yield comparable gradient scales for TTA, without any one dominating optimization; 2) simplified and interpretable formulations: consider Eqn.~(\ref{eq:zerosiam-loss}) with $\alpha=1.0$ detailed as $H(p^{o})+D_{KL}(p^{o}||\text{sg}[p^r])+D_{KL}(\text{sg}[p^r]||p^{o})$.
+By expanding the terms, we derive an overall formulation of $-p^{o}\log \mathrm{sg}[p^r] - \mathrm{sg}[p^r]\log p^{o}$, which expands to a symmetric cross-entropy between online and target branches.
+This symmetry encourages the two branches to exchange reliable signals while preventing either from drifting too far—an effect we find important for stable adaptation.

+we provide a sensitivity analysis of $\alpha$ under different domain shift severities.
+As shown in Table~\ref{tab:sensitivity_alpha}, by aligning the gradient scale of both terms, ZeroSiam achieves consistently the best results with $\alpha=1$ across severities of domain shift, outperforming Tent's accuracy by 4.6\% (at level 3) and 16.8\% (at level 5).
+Extensive results across various test scenarios (Tables~\ref{tab:imagenet-c-label-shift}-\ref{tab:imagenet-c-mild}) also validate the efficacy of this setup, making it a reasonable default to avoid careful hyperparameter tuning in TTA.